-For reports of Sexual Misconduct covered by Title IX, UAT's Title IX Coordinator will make an initial assessment of the complaint which will include:
+Upon receipt of notice of alleged sex discrimination in violation of Title IX, UAT's Title IX Coordinator(s) will make an initial assessment of the complaint which will include:

-- > an immediate assessment of any risk of harm to individuals or to the campus community; - > taking steps necessary to address those risks; and - > an assessment whether the allegations meet the definition of "Sexual Harassment" under the Policy and applicable Title IX regulations.
-These steps may include interim protective measures to provide for the safety of the Complainant and the campus community as described in the Policy.
+- (1) an immediate assessment of any risk of harm to individuals or to the campus community; - (2) taking steps necessary to address those risks, which may include supportive measure and interim protective measures to provide for the safety of the Complainant and the campus community as described in the Policy; and - (3) an assessment of whether the allegations meet the definition of sex discrimination under the Policy and applicable Title IX regulations.

 The Complainant will be provided with information on the Complainant's rights and options under the Policy and these procedures, written materials about the availability of, and contact information for, resources and services, and coordination with law enforcement.
-The need for, and types of, interim measures also will be discussed.
+The need for, and types of supportive measures also will be discussed.
 The Title IX Coordinator may also meet with the Respondent and other relevant parties as part of the initial assessment.
-If the Title IX Coordinator meets with the Respondent, the individual will be provided with information on the Respondent's rights under the Policy and these procedures, and written materials about the availability of, and contact information for campus resources and services.
+If the Title IX Coordinator meets with the Respondent, the individual will be provided with information on the Respondent's rights under the Policy and these procedures, written materials about the availability of, and contact information for campus resources and services.

 UAT's Title IX Coordinator will also determine whether the complaint contains sufficient facts to pursue a claim under the Policy and Title IX regulations.
-To conform to applicable law, the Title IX Coordinator is required to dismiss a complaint if the alleged misconduct does not constitute sexual harassment, the alleged sexual misconduct did not occur in UAT's education program or activity, or did not occur against a person in the United States.
+To conform to applicable law, the Title IX Coordinator is required to dismiss a complaint if the alleged misconduct does not constitute sex-based harassment or sex discrimination, the alleged conduct did not occur in UAT's education program or activity, or did not occur against a person in the United States.